benschlueter/delegatio/README.md

 ```
 You must provide your public keys in `./internal/config/global.go` (will be changed to read a config file soon)

+## Limitations
+Currently we only support one ControlPlane, thus we only have one KubeAPIServer.
+It might be possible that under high load (many port forward requests) the container is not capable of handing everything.
+However, we need to test it with some 100 users.

 ## TODO
 * Unittests
 * Abstract storage